tabasano/wavseq/tutorial_smml.md

    ab10 (wait:4) ab20 (wait:4) ab30
 ```

-'(wait:4)' was inserted by '4' in first place before args. it means 4 beats of rest (exact mean of '(wait:..)' is 'do nothing and wait for the next command' ).
+'(wait:4)' was inserted by '4' in first place before args. it means 4 beats of rest (exact mean of '(wait:..)' is
+'do nothing, set it free even if sound is on and wait for the next command' ).

-multiline macro definition
+multiline macro definition is ;

 ```
 EFF:=(